Diabetes: The All-We-Need-To-Know Handbook

 As for the type of exercise, it’s rather an individual thing, so it’s best to ask our personal healthcare professional what works best in our case.

 And remember, it’s a wise idea to wear a tag indicating we have diabetes or a MedicAlert bracelet.
 That way, in case we experience a serious hypoglycemic attack and cannot ask for help ourselves, anyone near us can quickly understand the problem.
-Same goes if we’ve been in an accident and require immediate medical attention.
+The same goes if we’ve been in an accident and require immediate medical attention.

 One of the reasons is that they don’t mistake our condition with drunkenness.
 This is very important indeed, as untreated hypoglycemia can lead to seizures or a coma.
 Another extra tip: we should take good care of our teeth by brushing and flossing regularly.
 Diabetes tends to worsen gum disease.